Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Ulcerative gingivitis - extremely rare as a primary lesion, usually represents a phase of exacerbation of chronic catarrhal gingivitis and is characterized by pronounced alteration phenomena.
+Ulcerative gingivitis is extremely rare as a primary lesion, as a rule, it represents the exacerbation phase of chronic catarrhal gingivitis and is characterized by pronounced alteration phenomena.

 What causes ulcerative gingivitis?

-Ulcerative gingivitis develops as a result of a sharp increase in microbial accumulation and, correspondingly, an increase in their damaging potential, and a reduction in the mechanisms of general and local protection, against which there is a sharp activation of microflora, especially anaerobic and protozoans (fusobacteria, spirochetes).
-The reasons for the reduction of protective mechanisms can be different: hypothermia, acute respiratory viral infection, tonsillitis, influenza, other infectious diseases, eating disorders (hypovitaminosis C, etc.), stressful situations, smoking, taking drugs.
+Ulcerative gingivitis develops as a result of a sharp increase in microbial clusters and, accordingly, an increase in their damaging potential, as well as a decrease in the mechanisms of general and local protection, against which there is a sharp activation of microflora, especially anaerobic and protozoa (fusobacteria, spirochetes).
+The reasons for the decrease in protection mechanisms can be different: hypothermia, acute respiratory viral infections, tonsillitis, flu, other infectious diseases, nutritional disorders (hypovitaminosis C, etc.), stressful situations, smoking, drug use.

-One of the circumstances that point to the role of reducing the resistance of the body in the occurrence of such a disease as ulcerative gingivitis is that the peak incidence of ulcerative necrotic gingivitis is mainly in the winter-spring period of the year.
-Students and military personnel, respectively, for the period of the session and training sessions in the "on alert" mode.
-However, the main reason is often the unsatisfactory hygienic state of the oral cavity.
-The appearance of an ulcerative process with a difficult eruption of the third molar is also explained by the large accumulation of microorganisms present in such cases.
+One of the circumstances indicating the role of decreased resistance of the body in the occurrence of such a disease as ulcerative gingivitis is that the peak incidence of ulcerative necrotic gingivitis usually occurs in the winter-spring period of the year.
+In students and military personnel - respectively, during the session and training sessions in the "alarm" mode.
+However, the main reason is often the unsatisfactory hygienic condition of the oral cavity.
+The occurrence of an ulcerative process with difficult eruption of the third molar is also explained by the large accumulation of microorganisms present in such cases.

 What are the symptoms of ulcerative gingivitis?

-The most characteristic signs: a sharp spontaneous pain, making it difficult to eat, speech, brushing your teeth; presence of ulcers covered with necrotic plaque on the gums; sharp, bad breath.
-General symptoms of ulcerative gingivitis are accompanied by an increase in body temperature to 37.5-39 ° C. Weakness, headache, pain in the joints, muscles.
-In a history of such patients usually indicate bleeding gums for a period of several weeks to several years.
+The most typical symptoms are: sharp spontaneous pain that makes it difficult to eat, speak, and brush teeth; the presence of ulcers covered with necrotic plaque on the gums; a sharp, unpleasant odor from the mouth.
+General symptoms of ulcerative gingivitis are accompanied by an increase in body temperature to 37.5-39 °C, weakness, headache, pain in the joints and muscles.
+In the anamnesis, such patients usually indicate bleeding gums lasting from several weeks to several years.

-When the external examination is usually characterized by an earthy complexion, pale skin.
-Submandibular lymph nodes are enlarged and painful, abundant salivation, large accumulations of soft plaque on the teeth.
-Characterized by putrefactive, fetid smell from the mouth.
+On external examination, the following are usually characteristic: an earthy complexion, pale skin.
+The submandibular lymph nodes are enlarged and painful, there is abundant salivation, large accumulations of soft plaque on the teeth.
+A putrid, foul odor from the mouth is characteristic.

-The gums are clearly hyperemic, bleeds easily, is covered with a grayish coating, which is easily removed, after which a bleeding wound surface is exposed.
-As a rule, at the height of the process, patients stop brushing their teeth, eat normally, which sharply increases the course of the disease due to severe intoxication and exhaustion of the body, further suppression of the defense mechanisms
+The gums are brightly hyperemic, bleed easily, covered with a grayish coating, which is easily removed, after which the bleeding wound surface is exposed.
+As a rule, at the height of the development of the process, patients stop brushing their teeth, eating normally, which sharply aggravates the course of the disease due to severe intoxication and exhaustion of the body, even greater suppression of defense mechanisms

 Where does it hurt?